aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

             'body': 'Account is in the excluded list.'
         }
       ```
-1. Save and Deploy the Lambda function
+1. Save and deploy the Lambda function

 ## Process to delete all partitions belonging to an AWS account
-1. (Optional) Here's the AWS CLI command to retrieve all partitions for an account.
+1. (Optional) Run this AWS CLI command on the AWS account and Region where you deployed the dashboard resources to retrieve all partitions for an account.
 Replace `XXXXXX` with your account number.

    ```
    aws glue get-partitions \